Clery Act: Crime statistics

-As of 2012, an institution must keep the most recent eight years of crime statistics that occurred: on campus, in institution residential facilities, in noncampus buildings, or on public property.
-Offenses are defined by the UCR Handbook and are not the state crime definitions but rather Federal crime definitions.
+As of 2025, an institution must keep the most recent seven years of crime statistics that occurred: on campus, in institution residential facilities, in noncampus buildings, or on public property.
+Offenses are defined by the UCR Handbook and are not the state crime definitions but rather federal crime definitions.
 This has led to possible discrepancies in data reporting.
 Some changes have been made to further define discrepancies in recent updates to the Clery Act.
 In 2014, new amendments were made to require reporting on domestic violence, dating violence and stalking.
 In cases of forcible sexual offenses, there have been reports of colleges questioning accounts of alleged victims, further complicating documentation and policing of student assaults.

 Institutions are required to report on crimes such as: